Dudlileif/autosteering-firmware/esp32/base_station_relay/README.md

 ## Receive data on caster device

 To bind the incoming UDP to a virtual serial port [socat](http://www.dest-unreach.org/socat/) can be used.
-This is necessary when running [RTKBase](https://github.com/stefal/rtkbase) with a [Raspberry Pi](https://www.raspberrypi.com/products/) or similar since it only supports serial/USB connected GNSS receivers
+This is necessary when running [RTKBase](https://github.com/stefal/rtkbase) with a [Raspberry Pi](https://www.raspberrypi.com/products/) or similar since it only supports serial/USB connected GNSS receivers.

 Adding the following lines
 to `/etc/rc.local` will automatically create the link on startup to the ESP32 relay at `gnss-rtk-base-station.local` with receive port `3333` and send port `6666`.